Dreams of the birth of a child: the moment when your life first hears the new living and becomes larger

 “Birth in a dream is not always about children.
 It is the image of the appearance of something new, fragile, and very important that asks for your care and a place in your life.”

-The birth of a child is one of the most significant and many-sided symbols of a dream.
-It can speak of a literal desire to have children, of a recent birth or expectation in the family, of a crossing into a parental role.
-But far more often it is about something else: about a birth of the new within you.
-A new work, a new idea, a new facet of yourself, a new feeling, a new path.
-The psyche chooses this mighty image when something living, fragile, and important appears in you, and this “new” needs your adult care and a real place in life.
+The birth of a child is one of the most significant, and most many-sided, of dream symbols.
+It can speak of a literal wish for a child, of a recent birth or pregnancy in the family, of a crossing into a parental role.
+But far more often it is about something else: the birth of the new within you.
+A new piece of work, a new idea, a new facet of yourself, a new feeling, a new path.
+The psyche chooses this powerful image when something living, fragile, and important appears in you, and this “new” needs your adult care and a real place in your life.
 Dreams of birth almost always come as news of a beginning that asks for serious attention.

 Such dreams come in moments when something meaningful is truly being born in your life, and it needs your conscious participation, your time, and your mature responsibility.

-And perhaps, right now as you read these lines, you already feel that something important is being born in your life, or is about to be born — and this process is worth noticing and receiving, not brushing aside as “fantasy” or “not yet the time.”
+Perhaps, right now as you read these lines, you already feel that something important is being born in your life, or is about to be — and this process is worth noticing and receiving, not brushing aside as a “fantasy” or as “not yet the time.”

-You dream that you are pregnant (regardless of gender) or that a woman close to you is expecting a child.
-You feel movement inside, you prepare, you protect.
-In the body — a particular fullness and quiet expectation: something living is ripening in me.
+You dream that you are pregnant (regardless of gender), or that a woman close to you is expecting a child.
+You feel movement inside; you prepare; you protect.
+A particular fullness and a quiet expectation rise in the body: something alive is ripening in me.

-Your Inner Child speaks with you here — the part that experiences the birth of the new with surprise and tenderness, and knows how to marvel at the very fact of life.
-Such a dream often comes when a project, an idea, a work, a feeling, a capacity is ripening in you that requires time to be “carried.”
+Through this fullness, your Inner Child answers — the part that meets the birth of the new with surprise and tenderness, and knows how to marvel at the very fact of life.
+Such a dream often comes when a project, an idea, a piece of work, a feeling, a capacity is ripening in you, and asks for time to be “carried.”
 The Child shows: do not rush the process; a pregnancy does not finish in a week; everything new has its own term.

 Ask yourself: “What is ‘ripening’ in me now — an idea, a work, a feeling, a capacity — and am I giving this ripening the proper time and care, or trying too early to ‘show the world’?”